Regenerative agriculture

 First harvest planned in 2028

-• 12 pear trees, 12 apple trees, 10 plum trees, 2 apricot trees, 8 berries
+• 12 pear trees, 12 apple trees, 10 plum trees, 2 apricot trees, 8 soft fruit trees (blackcurrants, redcurrants, currants, gooseberries, with harvests starting in 2025!)

 The vegetable patch